 1874 - The Avoca Delta reports that Walnut Station now boasts about 300 inhabitants, up from 5 total in 1871, 50 in 1872, and 100 in 1873.

 1874 - Oswald Bruce opens his drug store in Walnut, at first with a partner named Dalrymple.
 A civil war veteran, he would go on to be elected to our first city council, and operate his store for the next 40 years.

 1874 - St. Patrick's Catholic Church is built at the very east end of Highland Street.

 1874 - The Exchange State Bank is established by E.R.
 Hinckley.
-He would sell out to John Henry in 1880.
+He would sell out to J.H.
+Henry in 1880.

 1875 - The curious case of Christianson and Frum is tried in Walnut.
 The Christianson married couple, who lived northwest of Walnut, was charged with black-mailing their boarder, Frum, into payments because of accusations of intimacy with Mrs. Christianson.
 When he didn't pay up after the second payment demanded, Mr. Christianson attacked Frum with a hatchet, creating nine large cuts on his head and breaking his skull in two places.
 Frum did recover, and the Christiansons were acquitted of blackmail in district court in Council Bluffs on lack of evidence.